-Equally important for New Testament study is a grasp of the Greco-Roman world in which the early church was born.
-Again, it is important to know: (1) the general history of the classical world, hellenization, and the rise of the Roman Empire; (2) the literature of the Greeks and Romans (broadly); (3) the religions and religious atmosphere of the Greco-Roman world (including the imperial cult); (4) Greco-Roman rhetoric (again, broadly); (5) the secular ethics and popular philosophies of the times; and (6) the basic geography of the Roman Empire, with specific attention to major cities in Asia Minor, Macedonia, and Italia.
-Alongside consulting the DNTB, students are often directed to James Jeffers's The Greco-Roman World of the New Testament Era.
-Also very useful are Warren Carter's The Roman Empire and the New Testament: An Essential Guide and Paul Sampley's edited volume Paul in the Greco-Roman World.
+Equally important for NT study is a grasp of the Greco-Roman world in which the early church was born.
+Again, it is important to know: (1) the general history of the classical world, hellenization, and the rise of the Roman Empire; (2) a broad understanding of the literature of the Greeks and Romans; (3) the religions and religious atmosphere of the Greco-Roman world (including the Imperial cult); (4) a basic understanding of Greco-Roman rhetoric; (5) general acquaintance with the secular ethics and popular philosophies of the times; and (6) a grasp of the geography of the Roman Empire with specific attention to major cities in Asia Minor, Macedonia, and Italia.
+Alongside consulting the DNTB, often students are directed to James Jeffers's The